-HIS 501 Graduate History Colloquium 4
+Н IS 501 Graduate History Colloquium 4

-HIS 503 Researching and Writing History 4
+Н IS 503 Researching and Writing History 4

-HIS 510 Graduate Readings Seminar 1 4
+Н IS 510 Graduate Readings Seminar 4

-HIS 510 Graduate Readings Seminar 1 4
+Н IS 510 Graduate Readings Seminar 4

-HIS 560 Position Essay and Historiography 8
+Н IS 560 Position Essay and Historiography 8

 or HIS 580 Thesis

-Select one of the following: 4
+S elect one of the following: 4

 HIS 502 Public History Colloquium

 HIS 504 American Material Life

 HIS 505 Historic Environmental Preservation

 HIS 506 American Architectural History

 HIS 507 Museum and Society

 HIS 508 Archival Management

-HIS 510 Graduate Readings Seminar 2
+HIS 510 Graduate Readings Seminar

 HIS 511 Museum/Historic Sites Methods

 HIS 515 History and Digital Media

 HIS 520 Oral History Methods

 HIS 525 Policy History

-Select three of th 12
+S elect three of th e following: 12

-HIS 411 ECCE: Democracy and Democratic Theory 12
+HIS 411 ECCE: Democracy and Democratic Theory

 HIS 412 Alexander the Great

 HIS 414 ECCE: Cleopatra's Egypt

 HIS 416 Rise of Rome

 HIS 417 Caesar to Charlemagne

-HIS 419
+HIS 419 Egyptology

-HIS 424 Egyptology Ancient Sport and Sportcolo
+HIS 424 Ancient Sport and Spectacle

-Ancient Sport and Spectacle

 HIS 461/ PHI 459 Europe in the 18th Century: The Enlightenment

 HIS 462 ECCE: Conflict in 19th Century Europe

 HIS 463 Europe In The 20th Century

 HIS 467 Renaissance and Reformation Europe

 HIS 470 Topics in 20th Century World History

 HIS 471 ECCE: The Pacific War: World War II in East Asia

 HIS 472 Imperial Russia

 HIS 473 History of the Soviet Union

 HIS 475 ECCE: Nationalism and Imperialism

 HIS 476 Modern China

 HIS 477 Premodern Japan

 HIS 479 ECCE: From Vikings to Hackers: A Pirate's World History

 HIS 480 Topics in Pre-Modern World History

 HIS/WGS 481 Women in Chinese and Japanese History

 HIS 482 Samurai in History and Romance

 HIS 483 Anime, History, and Memory

 HIS 485 Cold War and the Middle East

 HIS 487 History of Christmas

-•

 HIS 488 Eastern Christianity

-HIS 510 Graduate Readings Seminar 2
+HIS 510 Graduate Readings Seminar

-Elective History Course (American or Public history) 3
+Elective History C Course (American or Public history) $^3$ 4

 Total Hours 44

-- HIS 510 must be taken a minimum of two times; course topics vary.
-Master's students are encouraged to take graduate seminars. - Students may take up to two additional HIS 510 courses provided the topics are different. - No more than 12 hours may be at the 400 level.
+HIS 510 must be taken a minimum of two times; course topics vary.
+Master's students are encouraged to take graduate seminars.

+- Students may take up to two additional HIS 510 courses provided the topics are different. - No more than 12 hours may be at the 400 level.